 But still, the students are only listening to one voice, and the subject matter is pretty straightforward.

 Do all the practice sessions I linked to above.
 But there are other options for you to try.

 I have used TED Talks many times in class.

 There are so many kinds of talks on TED that you do not need to worry if there is anything suitable for your own students.

-All of the talks have a transcript available so the students can read along the first time they listen.
+All the talks have a transcript available so the students can read along the first time they listen.
 You can access the transcripts here.

 TED Talks also have lessons for you to try.
-The students listen to a talk, then answer some questions, then have a discussion on the topic.
+The students listen to a talk, then answer some questions, and then have a discussion on the topic.
 This is great for combining a listening and speaking class.
 You can find the lessons here.

 I mean the speeches by Obama, Martin Luther King and others.